sunilthetab/slackbot/Milestone-4/README.md

 ![image](https://github.ncsu.edu/gverma/Azra_MeetingBot/blob/master/images/Screen%20Shot%202016-11-29%20at%207.21.28%20PM.png "seven")

-B. This will provide the list of meetings to choose from.
+B. This will provide the list of meetings to choose from.<br>
-C. Enter the meeting ID to be deleted.
+C. Enter the meeting ID to be deleted.<br>
-D. Answer if you'd surely like to delete the meeting.
+D. Answer if you'd surely like to delete the meeting.<br>
+E. The bot will provide a suitable response.

 ![image](https://github.ncsu.edu/gverma/Azra_MeetingBot/blob/master/images/Screen%20Shot%202016-11-29%20at%207.21.48%20PM.png "eight")

-E. The bot will provide a suitable response.